 “ATTORNEY, ARE YOU OKAY?” she heard a voice that snapped her out from daydreaming.

 “Oh, I’m sorry,” she said.
 “Were you saying something?”

-“I just suggested that you convince Secretary De Leon to have you as this case’s Chief Prosecutor instead of me, that’s all,” he said.
+Huan tilted his head and said, “You convince Secretary De Leon to have you as this case’s Chief Prosecutor instead of me, that’s all,” he said.

 “Yeah, THAT one,” Natalie said nodding.